NATIONAL MARYLAND DAY

 Harriet Tubman - Activist - (1822 - March 10, 1913)

 Civil rights activist, Harriet Tubman, earned the nickname “Moses” for her role as a conductor on the Underground Railroad.
 During the American Civil War, Tubman volunteered as a cook and nurse but quickly became a scout and spy for the Union.
-In this role, she freed hundreds more slaves.
+In this role, she freed hundreds of more slaves.
 Upon her death was buried with military honors at Fort Hill Cemetery in Auburn.

 Frederick Douglass - Journalist - Activist - ( unknown - February 20, 1895)